 - Results of initial dynamic simulation modeling of an area in Dunn County suggest that CO2-based EOR is technically possible.

 - The results of the modeling efforts underscore the importance of having detailed knowledge of both the natural fracture network and induced hydraulic fractures when the effectiveness of CO2 injection for EOR in the Bakken is predicted.

 - The final report from the Phase I efforts can be downloaded here.

 While results of the Phase I activities are encouraging, there is no clear-cut answer regarding the most effective approach for using CO2 to improve Bakken productivity.
 Some of the key questions that remain after the Phase I work include the following:

-With these questions in mind, the EERC is planning a second phase of the Bakken CO2 Enhanced Oil Recovery and Storage Program.
+With these questions in mind, the EERC initiated a second phase of the Bakken CO2 Enhanced Oil Recovery and Storage Program.
 The objective of Phase II is to refine the techniques and approaches developed under Phase I and apply them to the design and implementation of an injection test in the field.

 For more information on the Bakken CO2 Enhanced Oil Recovery and Storage Program please contact Jim Sorensen, EERC Senior Research Manager, or John Harju, EERC Associate Director for Research.